 It’s difficult to be starting or building a consumer business now for the most part.
 There are exceptions (online commerce and other niche categories) but the pullback is quite prevalent in this chart.

 This shows me that while B2C deals are getting done, they are mostly happening at the later stage depressing deal count.
-Things might look rosy on Wall Street, but half of the country is currently unemployed and likely don’t have discretionary cash.
-Starting a B2C enterprise is already an expensive endeavor given the high cost of marketing, etc and there’s investor concern around demand.
-For those entrepreneurs who are trudging ahead, it could be an interesting time to explore a quick B2B pivot and then re-enter the consumer space. $ZOOM first started as a B2B business and as a result of the pandemic is making strides going direct-to- consumer.
-Not a modern day example, but an interesting parallel, Dixie cups was a breakout startup hit of the 1918 pandemic.
+Starting a B2C business is already an expensive endeavor given the high cost of marketing and potential upfront capital needed for inventory.
+For those entrepreneurs who are trudging ahead, it could be an interesting time to explore a quick B2B pivot and then re-enter the consumer space. $ZOOM first started as a B2B business and as a result of the pandemic is making strides going direct-to-consumer.
+A lot of the major innovations throughout history started B2B before finding consumer appeal.
+Dixie cups was a breakout startup hit of the 1918 pandemic.
 After failing at going D2C given latent demand for a product that was made of paper, they pivoted to B2B and started selling their products to businesses who then sold the cups for a penny each to workers.
 The first subscription business!
 This helped them get traction in the home as people got used to using the product at work.
-Their growth in B2C then skyrocketed.
+Subsequently, their growth in B2C then took off.
 In the highly competitive ride-hailing space, London/Israel based Gett decided to exit the consumer sector and instead focus purely on B2B corporate customers that were currently not a core focus of Uber, Lyft, etc. They then used third party partnerships to help grow by signing deals with providers like Lyft while managing the corporate relationships and backend reporting to their customers’ procurement teams.

 Always be thinking if there is a B2B angle (or even a B2B2C approach) that can keep the lights on until this blows over .
 This doesn’t mean abandoning your B2C ambitions, but maybe you’ll find an interesting tailwind to help you re-enter stronger.